JAMES / PHOTOGRAPHER

-James is an emerging self-taught amateur photographer.
+James is an emerging self-taught photographer.
 He has had enormous encouragement to exhibit his work.
 James has documented communities living in rural poverty on the fringes of Goa’s tourist resorts.
 Photographing the parts we all see as tourists along with the underbelly some of us try to avoid.
 This photography has involved James with local charity organizations and he continues to have links with them today.

 Did you study photography?